Washington State Common Measure Set for Health Care Quality and Cost

 Why does Washington need its own measure set?

-The Healthier Washington initiative aims to broadly improve health and health care and lower health care costs.
 Having broad agreement around a Common Measure Set for Washington helps to focus and align efforts by key stakeholders to address specific opportunity areas in our state.
 National information provides important guidance and, in fact, the use of nationally agreed upon measures of health care quality is a priority here in Washington.
 However, it is at the state and community levels where change occurs.
 We select measures that target and help us address problems here in Washington.

 Future plans for the Common Measure Set